Table of Contents

 What is Drug Formulation

-Drug formulation refers to the process of combining various pharmaceutical ingredients, both active and inactive, to produce a final drug product.
+Drug formulation (or pharmaceutical formulation) refers to the process of combining various pharmaceutical ingredients, both active and inactive, to produce a final drug product.

 Drug formulation consits in combining various inactive substances, also known as excipients, with the active pharmaceutical ingredient (API), also known as the drug substance, to produce a final product for patients.